stacks-network/stacks-core/docs/bitcoin-signet.md

 PoX-5 signer registration and staking must continue across reward cycles.

-For a new Stacks chain on an existing public or private signet, coordinate a recent Bitcoin anchor (`first_burn_block_height`, `first_burn_block_hash`, `first_burn_block_timestamp`) and an explicit `[[burnchain.epochs]]` schedule.
+For a new Stacks chain on an existing public or private signet, coordinate a recent first burn block (`first_burn_block_height`, `first_burn_block_hash`, `first_burn_block_timestamp`) and an explicit `[[burnchain.epochs]]` schedule.
-The epoch 2.0 start must equal the anchor height.
-Initial mining rewards also start at that anchor; preceding Bitcoin history earns no Stacks rewards.
+The epoch 2.0 start must equal the first burn block height.
+Initial mining rewards also start at that block; preceding Bitcoin history earns no Stacks rewards.
 Include all preceding epochs when overriding later ones, preserve valid reward/prepare-phase boundaries, and allow time for funding, contract deployment, and signer enrollment.
 Do not